 The Alpine Union School District has become one of the first local school districts to begin mandatory testing for all staff members. https://www.10news.com/news/local-news/alpine-schools-begin-drive-thru-covid-19-testing-for-staff-members?fbclid=IwAR1yv6V5qCicQXB2xigFLyG4U1eNO-4QOYEgV4qRmTQQEmZ_wwm-8CKTWXQ

-over 4 years ago, Richard Newman
+about 5 years ago, Richard Newman

 A HUGE thanks to our famous Alpine community artist, Jorge Estrada, for painting the welcome back banners and Claudia and the Alpine Taco Shop for graciously funding the banners.
 Each campus has a one of a kind original banner welcoming our staff and students back to campus.

-over 4 years ago, Richard Newman
+about 5 years ago, Richard Newman

 Welcome Back